top of page

 Christmas Trees and Tree Water

+This repeated exposure increases the chances of contact with hidden hazards.
 Live trees introduce multiple hidden risks:

 • Pine needles cause throat and stomach irritation